Enhancing Tourism Recommender Systems for Sustainable City Trips Using Retrieval-Augmented Generation: Approach

 The \textit{Listings}\footnote{https://github.com/baturin/wikivoyage-listings} dataset, on the other hand, offers detailed descriptions of POIs, accommodations, and dining options.
 For our study, we focus on European cities, selecting a curated list of 160 cities across 41 countries from this dataset.
 As illustrated in \autoref{fig:topic_counts}, the top 10 clusters generated using BERTopic~\cite{grootendorst2022bertopic} encompass a diverse range of POI categories, including culture, religion, natural landscapes, and wildlife from the \textit{Listings} dataset.

 Together, these datasets provide a comprehensive textual landscape of travel destinations by combining general overviews with more detailed information about the cities.

 To calculate the popularity and seasonality indices for the sustainability metric, described in~\autoref{section: prompt_augmentation}, we use data from Tripadvisor API~\footnote{https://tripadvisor-content-api.readme.io/reference/overview} to determine the aggregated number of POIs in each of the 160 cities.
-Monthly visitor footfall data is sourced from the \url{https://www.whereandwhen.net/} website.
+Monthly visitor footfall data is based on publicly available information from the \url{https://www.whereandwhen.net/} website.
 These counts are then normalized on a scale from 0 to 1 using Min-Max normalization technique~\cite{patro2015normalization} to establish each city's relative popularity and seasonality.

 In our data, London ranks highest in popularity, followed by Paris, Rome, and Barcelona.
 The overall trend in seasonality indicates that most European cities experience high footfall during the summer months, although some cities exhibit specific spikes at particular times.
 For instance, Munich shows a significant increase in visitor counts in September, coinciding with Oktoberfest.
 Conversely, Brussels, a city with many business travelers~\cite{santos2018tourism}, has low seasonality indices during the summer months (May-August), a period typically associated with vacation in Europe.